etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md

 ### Creating a New Search Parameter

-As you can see on the above query, we use a parameter called `:documentType`.
+As you can see in the query above, we use a parameter called `:documentType`.
 We can add this type of parameter to use it later by adding a corresponding value to it and filtering depending on the current needs.
 To define the parameter, we need to create a new row on the 'Search Parameter' tab of the 'Search' tab.
 Fill it with the following settings: